Gl2imm/settings-changer/README.md

 # settings-changer
 This script is to edit lines in profile.cfg in Apex Legends (C:\Users\User\Saved Games\Respawn\Apex\profile).
 For now it modify only controller settings - sensitivity, ALC, Optics, it does not touch any other values or preferences.

 If you are testing different settings from other players and there are alot of changes to be done, especially in ALC - this script is for you.
+Also, it is impossible to have rounded up values to be set in-game, even you perfectly set it as 1 - in cfg it will be 1.03405 or something similar (Rounded up values works best with XIM).
+So you can round up your cfg values once and save it, don't have to do it each time.

 ![App interface](https://i.ibb.co/pwCQ18G/1.png)